 The real objective of Andrew Marvell in writing The Garden seems to have been to establish the superiority of a contemplative life over a life of action.
 True contemplation, according to the poet, is possible only in the green shade of a tree in a garden.
 A garden offers quiet and repose; and here one can enjoy the pleasures of the mind and soul as well as the pleasures of the sense.
-A life of action, on the other hand, is futile, and men make a mistake in spending their time in feverish endeavours in order to win honours in different fields of life.
+A life of action, on the other hand, is futile, and men make a mistake in spending their time in feverish endeavors in order to win honors in different fields of life.

 The Garden Analysis

 To win the palm, the oak, or bays,

 Whose short and narrow verged shade

 While all flow’rs and all trees do close

 How futile are the endeavors of men by means of which they simply go crazy in order to win a crown of the leaves of a palm-tree or an oak-tree or a laurel tree for their military, or civic, or poetic achievements.
 They perform unceasing (or endless) labors in order to obtain a crown of leaves from a single tree or herb.
 The short and ever-narrowing shades of these trees wisely rebuke such men for their hard labors; while all flowers and all trees act unitedly to weave garlands with their shades, these garlands being the garlands of rest and tranquillity and therefore far superior to the garlands or crowns of leaves which those men seek.

 Mistaken long, I sought you then

 In busy companies of men;

 Your sacred plants, if here below,